openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

         VBoxHeadless is the answer if we want to install VirtualBox on minimal Linux server and manage it via Browser.

-I™m using openSUSE 12.1 64 bit on this tutorial but the steps can also be applied to
+Iâ€™m using openSUSE 12.1 64 bit on this tutorial but the steps can also be applied to
         earlier versions (11.x) as well as on SLES 11 SP1.
 I also use VirtualBox for All distributions binary package, although for openSUSE we can also use an RPM-binary package.
         (...)

-
+â€

+â€œ

 [Han Wen Kam: Air Video Server on openSUSE 12.1](http://sellingfreesoftwareforaliving.blogspot.com/2011/12/air-video-server-on-opensuse-121.html)